 The Occupiers Liability Act is designed to protect anyone who is injured as a result of the negligence of the occupier of the building or land.
 So for example, if I visited a persons house at Christmas and his staircase collapsed and caused injury, the person who occupied the house could be liable in negligence (the tort of negligence) and be required to pay compensation.

 The liability extends to trespassers.
-This term can it seems include your cat.
+A trespasser can, it seems, include your cat.
 For trespassers the duty of care is a little tighter.
-If the occupier knows that there is a danger and that it your cat may come into contact with that danger (in the case of a deterrent this test is passed I would argue) and the risk is one that you could have provided protection against then the occupier could be liable.
+If the occupier knows that there is a danger and that your cat may come into contact with that danger and the risk is one that you could have provided protection against then the occupier could be liable.

-Obviously if the occupier takes deliberate steps to deter cat the test above is satisfied.
-Clearly is the human keeper of the cat accepts the risks knowing they exist then that would be a defence (no cat rights here are there).
+Obviously if the occupier takes deliberate steps to deter the cat the test above is satisfied.
+Clearly if the human keeper of the cat accepts the risks knowing they exist then that would be a defence for the occupier of the property.

 Thanks to the author of the book Veterinarian Notes for Cat Lovers (for bringing this to my attention)